fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 .. py:data:: case_name
     :type: str

-    An unique name for a simulation case.
+    A unique name for a simulation case.
 It should be unique among all simulation cases.
 This will be used as a file name to save MCS outputs, thus it should be file name safe on the operating system.

 .. py:data:: fire_mode